LibreWeb/Research/research.md

 We need a decentralized domain name service (DNS), however _not_ centralized.
 Let's see what our alternatives are, or create our own solution.
 The goal should be an easy humanreadable mutable name, which could point to IPFS content.

+### IPNS

+[IPNS](https://docs.ipfs.io/concepts/ipns/) is the solution that IPFS gives us.
+IPNS has some big down sides. like it constantly needs to activily publish the 'domain name'.
+The name you get is still not human-friendly.
+And IPNS is slow.

+### Namecoin

+[Namecoin](https://www.namecoin.org/) is DNS on the blockchain.

 ### LBRY Claim
 In LBRY, a URL entry is called a claim.
 For simplicity, a claim can be considered to consist of: